 In addition, we launched the First Year Marriage Show podcast to help newlyweds adjust to married life by learning from the first year experiences of other married couples.

-Also, check out this list of must-read books for newlyweds that will help you survive the first year of marriage.
+Check out this list of must-read books for newlyweds that will help you build a strong foundation and survive the first year of marriage.

 Improve on your first year of marriage